harishbn/course-pricing/README.md

         * Other Fee: 1
         * Total price would be: USD 43

-#### Use Case: 1) User from India

-User from India trying to purchase above course, will be shown course fee as 2000 INR on course detail page.

-And during checkout the total purchase price will be INR 2100, with break up details (Base price: 2000, Other fee: 100)

-#### Use Case: 2) User from USA

-A user from USA trying to purchase same course, will be shown USD 40 as price in course detail page.

-During checkout, the total price to pay will be USD 43 with break up details (base price: 40, conversion fee: 2, other fee: 1)

 ## Running the App

 Configure the database (mysql) connection details in `application-local.yml` file.